New York police probe swastikas amid reports of hate crimes

 Some Trump supporters say they, too, have been subjected to ugly rhetoric and worse from opponents.

-A day after the election, the Southern Poverty Law Center, which monitors hate groups, began tracking reports of hate crimes made to the center, in the news and on social media.

-By Monday, they had tallied more than 300 reports of physical or verbal altercations and vandalism, said Ryan Lenz, editor of the center's Hatewatch blog.

-While that appeared to represent a "sharp uptick," Lenz said, the organization began monitoring after the vote and could not make a comparison with numbers prior to the election.
+While that appeared to represent a "sharp uptick," Lenz said, the organization only began such monitoring after the vote and could not make a comparison with numbers prior to the election.

 Among the incidents reported were a University of Oklahoma student accused of sending racist messages, including some from a source called "Trump's Disciples," to black freshman at the University of Pennsylvania.